-3.4 Special warnings
+4.4 Special warnings for each target species

 For very painful and major surgical interventions, as well as for maintenance of anaesthesia, a combination with injectable or inhalation anaesthetics is necessary.
 As muscle relaxation required for surgical procedures cannot be achieved with ketamine alone, additional muscle-relaxants should be used concomitantly.
-For improvement of anaesthesia or prolongation of effect ketamine can be combined with $\alpha_2$ -receptor-agonists, anaesthetics, neuroleptanalgesics, tranquillisers and inhalational anaesthetic agents.
+For improvement of anaesthesia or prolongation of effect ketamine can be combined with α_2 -receptor-agonists, anaesthetics, neuroleptanalgesics, tranquillisers and inhalational anaesthetic agents.
 It should be noted that time-to-full-effect may be prolonged when using the subcutaneous administration route in cats.

-3.5 Special precautions for use
+4.5 Special precautions for use

-Special precautions for safe use in the target species:
+Special precautions for use in animals